SergioEstebanP/behave-selenium-rest/README.md

 ### 1. Requirements

 - Pytyhon 3.7.4 installed in the computer
-- The api it's a rest api local which can be deployed from this source: https://github.com/SergioEstebanP/dummy-rest-api
+- The api to test is a rest api running in local which can be deployed from this source: https://github.com/SergioEstebanP/dummy-rest-api
 - You need to initialize the proper virtual env depending on your SO.
 Follow the next commands:
 ```
 python -m venv venv